 With illicit uses of Libra at the top of watchdogs’ concerns, he moved on to talk about know-your-customer (KYC) verification for the new payment network, saying Calibra – the subsidiary developing a wallet app for Libra – and the Libra Association will have to do more to prove users’ identities.

 “We already focus a lot on real identity, across especially Facebook, so there’s even more that we need to do in order to have this kind of a product.”

-Perhaps indicating a change of stance after PR disasters like the Cambridge Analytica scandal, Zuckerberg said the company will is taking a more open approach to new initiatives.
+Perhaps indicating a change of stance after PR disasters like the Cambridge Analytica scandal, Zuckerberg said the company will be taking a more open approach to new initiatives.

-“But part of what we’re trying to do overall on these big projects now that touch very socially important aspects of society is have a more consultative approach,” he concluded.
+“But part of what we’re trying to do overall on these big projects now that touch very socially important aspects of society has a more consultative approach,” he concluded.